Advanced Academic Programs (AAP) - Full Time Services Screening Process

 Local Building Norms

-Several benefits are realized when local building norms help identify students for differentiated instruction through the AAP continuum of services:
+Some benefits of using local building norms to help identify students for differentiated instruction through the AAP continuum of services include:

 Release of Test Scores